This guide has been tested against Linux distributions only. To ensure a successful production environment setup, consider using a Linux system.

 26656: The default port for the P2P protocol.
 This port is used to communicate with other nodes and must be open to join a network.
 However, it does not have to be open to the public.
 For validator nodes, configuring

-persistent_peersand closing this port to the public is recommended.
+persistent_peersand closing this port to the public are recommended.

 1317: The default port for the Lite Client Daemon (LCD), which can be executed by